mooseyscountrygarden.com » Garden Seats« Moosey Garden Cafe Furniture | Dogpath Seat »

 Wiser - And Older

 I am wiser (and older) now.
 I know that screws are often needed for stability.
 I know what the word 'galvanised' means.
-I also know that seats need to be sturdy and stay in one piece - collapsing into the marigolds is not a cheerful option for the aging gardener.
-And most of all - I recognise that useable rustic furniture has to be robustly designed and expertly built.
+I also know that seats need to be sturdy and stay in one piece - collapsing into the marigolds is not a cheerful option for the ageing gardener.
+And most of all - I recognise that usable rustic furniture has to be robustly designed and expertly built.
 Which is where a Non Gardening Partner with a construction-engineering bent comes in handy!

 In position.